joelborellis/Realtime-Assistant-chainlit/README.md

 ---

 Happy building!
-If you encounter any issues, please submit an issue or open a pull request.
 Enjoy exploring how an AI assistant can help you with real-time tasks!